Lenya59/chef/README.md

   First of all need to install chefDK to your machine.
-Install ChefDK (https://docs.chef.io/dk_windows.html "Cheff for Windows")
+Install [ChefDK](https://docs.chef.io/dk_windows.html "Cheff for Windows")

   we should bootstrap our nodes to hosted chef serve.
 But you should realize that you can connet to your machine, in my case it looks like: